Sapetor/L.A.D/README.md

 ## 📖 What is L.A.D?

-L.A.D (Learn Autonomous Driving) is a **complete educational platform** designed for robotics and autonomous driving courses.
+L.A.D (Learn Autonomous Driving) is an **educational platform** designed for robotics and autonomous driving courses.
 It brings together three integrated components:

-1. 🎨 **React Frontend** - Interactive web interface where students access learning units, levels, and ROS widgets
+1. **React Frontend** - Interactive web interface where students access learning units, levels, and ROS widgets
-2. 🔧 **Django REST Backend** - Manages authentication, content catalog, and individual student progress
+2. **Django REST Backend** - Manages authentication, content catalog, and individual student progress
-3. 🤖 **ROS 2 Simulators** - Real robotics simulations accessible directly from the browser via rosbridge WebSocket
+3. **ROS 2 Simulators** - Real robotics simulations accessible directly from the browser via rosbridge WebSocket

 ### Why L.A.D?

-- ✅ **No complex installations** - Students access everything through a web browser
+- **No complex installations** - Students access everything through a web browser
-- ✅ **Hands-on learning** - Real ROS 2 simulations integrated with lessons
+-  **Hands-on learning** - Real ROS 2 simulations integrated with lessons
-- ✅ **Progress tracking** - Individual student monitoring and assessment
+-  **Progress tracking** - Individual student monitoring and assessment
-- ✅ **Scalable** - Deploy on a single machine and serve multiple students over LAN
+-  **Scalable** - Deploy on a single machine and serve multiple students over LAN
-- ✅ **Modular** - Easy to add new levels, missions, and ROS scenarios
+-  **Modular** - Easy to add new levels, missions, and ROS scenarios

 ### Who is it for?

-- 🎓 **Educators** teaching robotics, autonomous driving, or ROS courses
+-  **Educators** teaching robotics, autonomous driving, or ROS courses
-- 👨‍🎓 **Students** learning robotics without complex setup requirements
+-  **Students** learning robotics without complex setup requirements
-- 🏫 **Institutions** looking to deploy robotics labs quickly
+-  **Institutions** looking to deploy robotics labs quickly
-- 🔬 **Researchers** prototyping interactive robotics demonstrations
+-  **Researchers** prototyping interactive robotics demonstrations

 ---